This Tour Includes;

 * A stop in Cong, the filming location for ’The Quiet Man’.

-* 1 Night at The Old Ground Hotel in Ennis.
+* 1 Night at The Morgan Hotel in Temple Bar, Dublin.

-* Transportation from Philadelphia Airport to Pick-up points in MD.
+* Transportation from the Philadelphia airport to were you were picked-up in Baltimore Couty.

 Patrick's Custom Tours reserves the right to substitute visits, entertainment, hotels and other features when they cannot be visited for reasons beyond our control.